icwells/compOncDB/README.md

 5. [Cancer Rates](#Cancer Rates)

 ## Description
-compOncDB is a program written to manage veterinary pathology data and identify cancer records using a MySQL database.
+componcdb is a program written to manage veterinary pathology data and identify cancer records using a MySQL database.
 The parse command can be used to extract diagnosis information from an input file.
 The program provides basic CRUD (create, read, update, delete) functionality, as well as specific analysis functions.
 These include calculating cancer rates per species, calculating summary statistics, and searching for specific records.